ONE WEEKEND ONLY

 In 2013, a group of Baltimore artist-organizers (including Annex Theater’s Founding Artistic Director, Evan Moritz) came together to address the growing issues of safe, affordable art space and to create a way to collectively empower each other and share resources.
 The result of those conversations was Le Mondo.
 They’ve built the dream of an artist-owned-and-driven performing arts complex from the ground up with the community’s help from the beginning.
 Now, Le Mondo project is comprised of three historic buildings on Baltimore’s Howard Street corridor that will include: two performance spaces for theater, music, and experimental work, a neighborhood bar, affordable artist studios and live/work apartments, rehearsal/workshop space, and a cafe.

 Le Mondo is almost ready to open its first building, MONDO, at 404 – 406 North Howard Street – a flexible performance venue, neighborhood bar, and artist studios.
-They are raising $60,000 by February 2017 to open their doors to the public in March 2017.
+They are raising $60,000 to open their doors to the public in Spring 2017.
 Not only is this a huge asset and model for the Baltimore arts community, but it will also be the future forever-home of Annex Theater.
 Help us empower ourselves and the Baltimore arts community through grassroots development and collective ownership.
 Donate here:

 Master and Margarita named #4 in Top Ten Plays of 2016